Lees Knowles Lecture

-The Lees Knowles Lectureship was established at Trinity College, Cambridge in 1912 and lectures are given by distinguished experts in military and naval history.
-Selection for this lectureship is considered one of the highest honours available to specialists in military history and affairs.
+The Lees Knowles Lectureship was established at Trinity College, Cambridge in 1912 and first started in 1915.
+Lectures are given by distinguished experts in military and naval history and selection for this lectureship is considered one of the highest honours available to specialists in military history and affairs.
 The lectureship was established by a bequest by Trinity alumnus and military historian Sir Lees Knowles.